rex-hi-ai/rex-cli/.taskmaster/docs/prd.md

 **How it works:** Users import their prompt files (e.g., Markdown files) into the global library using the rex-cli prompt import command.
 All other operations will reference the content in the library by the prompt's name.

 ## 2. Modular Prompt Utilities
-**Function:** A system of pluggable modules, called "Utilities" (e.g., windsurf, cursor), responsible for converting standard prompts from the library into the formats required by specific target tools (like VS Code, Cursor, etc.).
+**Function:** A system of pluggable modules, called "Utilities" (e.g., github-copilot, cursor), responsible for converting standard prompts from the library into the formats required by specific target tools (like GitHub Copilot, Cursor, etc.).

 **Importance:** Decouples the core prompt logic from the specific format of the target application.
 This makes the system highly extensible, allowing new tools to be supported simply by adding a new Utility.